Natameme/NatalieHogueRepository/C/StMaximiliansOrgan/Source/readme.md

     - Look through the list of audio and midi device and take the respective ID numbers for your desired devices

-go into StMaximilliansOrganMK1.c and in the
-Constants Section (line 14) reinstantiate "kAudioDeviceOutputIndex" and "kMIDIInputDeviceID" with the correct indexes corresponding to the device you wish to user
+go into StMaximilliansOrganMK1.c and in the Constants Section (line 14) reinstantiate"kAudioDeviceOutputIndex" and "kMIDIInputDeviceID" with the correct indexes corresponding to the device you wish to user

 ### Step 3

-    - Once you compile and run the code with no error you should be good to start making sound! hit a note on your keyboard and try it out.
+Once you compile and run the code with no error you should be good to start making sound! hit a note on your keyboard and try it out.

 ## use with a DAW